functional-sc/functional-sc-website-2016/content/NextMeeting.md

 date: Nov 20th, 2012
 event-url: /NextMeeting

-LispNYC is proud to present Gerald Jay Sussman's presentation on Flexible Systems.
+Foo bar baz LispNYC is proud to present Gerald Jay Sussman's presentation on Flexible Systems.
 It takes place at Google enter at 9th Avenue on Thursday January 7th, 7:00 pm.

 You MUST RSVP to gain entrance to this event.